 - Do not expose yourself for more than two or three hours a day and always in ventilated environments.

 - The smoke must be clear.
-If it’s dark or very concentrated, it would be best to stop.
+It would be best to stop if it’s dark or very concentrated.

 - Always choose natural incense instead of synthetic.
 If the smoke from natural incense is already potentially toxic, that from synthetic wands is even more so, as it can contain substances much more dangerous than natural ones, including polycyclic aromatic hydrocarbons (PAH), formaldehyde, nitrogen derivatives, charcoal powder, artificial colors, and flavors.

-- Lighting sticks occasionally is not serious, but it is better to do so in very large rooms that are well ventilated to allow for the exchange of airflow.
+- Lighting sticks occasionally is not serious, but it is better to do so in very large rooms that are well ventilated to allow for airflow exchange.
 This rule serves to dilute the substances that are formed following the combustion of incense and guarantees a minimum oxygen presence of 21% in the rooms.

 How to distinguish natural from synthetic incense?